-Research Collaboration at the University of Kansas Center for Research on Learning is directed by Drs.
+Research Collaboration at the University of Kansas is directed by Drs.
 Amy Gaumer Erickson and Pattie Noonan.
-We are supported by staff with expertise in evaluation design, qualitative and quantitative methods, college and career competencies, marginalized populations, self-determination, multi-tiered instruction and interventions, secondary school reform, graphic design, and programming.
-Additionally, our office collaborates with a variety of diverse consultants across the country in order to expand our capacity and meet each project’s unique needs.
+They are supported by staff with expertise in evaluation design, qualitative and quantitative methods, college and career competencies, marginalized populations, self-determination, educational leadership, multitiered instruction and interventions, secondary school reform, graphic design, and programming.
+Additionally, their office collaborates with a variety of diverse consultants across the country to expand our capacity and meet each project’s unique needs.

 Rooms 702 & 704, Joseph R. Pearson Hall, 1122 W. Campus Rd., Lawrence, KS 66045

 Pattie Noonan, Ph.D., is an associate research professor at the University of Kansas, where she centers her work on providing and evaluating professional development related to improving education for all students.
 She holds a firm belief in the capacity of students with and without disabilities to achieve positive post-school outcomes through college and career readiness.
 Much of her work entails providing schoolwide professional development and coaching to trainers, leadership, instructional coaches, and educators while working in close collaboration with state departments of education.
 Throughout this process, Dr. Noonan continually improves her interactive, adaptive professional development practices in both virtual and face-to-face settings.
 Her research often focuses on measuring collaboration, then using the results to improve teaming—a critical yet elusive component of educational improvement.
 To this end, she has published three books, numerous articles, and an integrated framework, all of which translate research results into practical applications.